sandrewTx08/rosanta-extension/README.md

 ## About

-**RoSanta** is a free open source web browser _autobuyer_ extension that automatically buy free items from the Roblox website and provides catalog automations related.
+**RoSanta** is an open source, _autobuyer_, browser extension, automatically buying free items from the Roblox website and provides catalog automations related.

 ## Download